 Sydney Opera House

 A popular vantage point to watch the fireworks for up to 7000 people.
 No BYO alcohol.
-There is food and drinks available for sale.
+Food and drinks are available for sale.
+Sign up below to join the waitlist and be the first to receive access to what NYE 2024 at Opera Bar has planned for you!
 More information

 Barangaroo Reserve, Millers Point

-Barangarooโs spectacular harbourside location is one of Sydneyโs largest vantage points to welcome New Yearโs Eve, with superb panoramic views of the western face of the Sydney Harbour Bridge.
+Barangaroo’s spectacular harbourside location is one of Sydney’s most prominent vantage points to welcome New Year’s Eve, with superb panoramic views of the western face of the Sydney Harbour Bridge.
 The sloping lawns of the Reserve provide a safe place with ample room to spread out your picnic blanket and enjoy the spectacle that only Sydney can deliver!
-NYE23 at Barangaroo is a must-attend event for families, friends and couples wanting to experience a safe and memorable night enjoying a great view.
+Toilets are available.
+There is food for sale, which is permitted by BYO, and alcohol for sale, which is not permitted.
 More information

 Sydney’s Royal Botanic Gardens

-Celebrate New Yearโs Eve 2023 with views of the iconic Sydney fireworks from free viewing areas across The Domain and Royal Botanic Garden Sydney: Mrs Macquarieโs Point, Fleet Steps, Tarpeian Lawnย andย Bennelong Lawn.
+Celebrate New Year’s Eve 2024 with views of the iconic Sydney fireworks from accessible viewing areas across The Domain and Royal Botanic Garden Sydney: Mrs Macquarie’s Point, Fleet Steps, Tarpeian Lawn and Bennelong Lawn.

-Set up your picnic rug at one of four vantage points and enjoy views to the Sydney Opera House, the Harbour Bridge, and the Sydney Harbour fireworks.
+Set up your picnic rug at one of four vantage points and enjoy views of the Sydney Opera House, the Harbour Bridge, and the Sydney Harbour fireworks.

-All viewing sites will have food and beverage outlets including bar services and water refill stations.
-Food truck outlets will have a range of option to suit all tastes and dietary requirements.
-More information
+All viewing sites will have food and beverage outlets, bar services, and water refill stations.
+Food truck outlets will have a range of options to suit all tastes and dietary requirements.
+More information.

 The Rocks

-Join the fun at places like Dawes Point Park, Hickson Rd Reserve, Campbells Cove, West Circular Quay, and East Circular Quay.
+Join the fun at Dawes Point Park, Hickson Rd Reserve, Campbells Cove, West Circular Quay, and East Circular Quay.

-No special spots or reservations, it’s first-come, first-served.
+There are no special spots or reservations; it’s first-come, first-served.
 We’ll make sure it’s safe with capacity limits.
-Once a spot’s full, it’s closed, so come early!
-No pass outs this time, though.
+Once a spot is full, it’s closed, so come early!
+There are no passouts this time, though.

-You can also indulge in a culinary journey like no other with an array of fabulous food and drinks venues that cater to every taste.
-From Sydney’s oldest pub to a selection of top-notch restaurants and rooftop bars boasting panoramic views of the harbor, your evening will be filled with unforgettable moments.
+You can also indulge in a culinary journey like no other with an array of fabulous food and drink venues that cater to every taste.
+From Sydney’s oldest pub to a selection of top-notch restaurants and rooftop bars boasting panoramic views of the harbour, your evening will be filled with unforgettable moments.
 More information

 Cahill Expressway

-Enjoy New Yearโs Eve 2023 at this free, family-friendly event on the Cahill Expressway.
+Enjoy New Year’s Eve 2024 at this free, family-friendly event on the Cahill Expressway.
 Thousands of NSW residents will get the opportunity to join at one of Sydney’s best viewing spots, for their free, family-friendly event.
-Itโll be a night to remember, full of entertainment, tasty food, and breathtaking fireworks.
+It’ll be a night to remember, full of entertainment, tasty food, and breathtaking fireworks.
+Enter the ballot now!

 Pirrama Park, Pyrmont

-Recommended as an accessible and family friendly site as it doesnโt get crowded.
+This spot iss recommended as an accessible and family-friendly site as it doesn’t get crowded.
 Great views of the western side of the Sydney Harbour Bridge and harbour.
-Picnics welcome booking is required.
+Picnics welcome, food for sale and BYO permitted, plus toilets available.
 More information

 Best local family-friendly fireworks